pytorch/vision/docs/source/ops.rst

 :mod:`torchvision.ops` implements operators that are specific for Computer Vision.

 .. note::
-  As now all operators support TorchScript.
+  All operators have native support for TorchScript.

 .. autofunction:: nms